Explore the very best temples, tombs and timeless landscapes of Egypt with our epic 2 week Egypt itinerary, travelling from Cairo to Aswan and Luxor.

 There’s a good chance your flight won’t arrive until this afternoon, and with Cairo’s intense traffic and congestion, it’s likely to take an hour or so to reach your hotel.
 So if you arrive late afternoon, rest up and be ready for your Cairo itinerary to start in earnest tomorrow.

-If you do arrive in the morning and you’re keen to get out and explore the Cairo highlights, check out Day 3 for some ideas.
+If you do arrive in the morning and you’re keen to get out and explore some Cairo highlights, check out Day 3 for ideas.

 If you have the evening free, you might consider the Pyramids Sound and Light Show, which takes place around 7.30pm in English from Wednesday to Saturday.
 We haven’t done this and, to be honest, sound and light shows aren’t usually our thing, but these are the pyramids after all so if you do go, we’d love to know what you think.
 Visit the official Sound and Light Show website for ticket information.